wootwoot1234/Superhost-Tools/README.md

 - [ ] Clean up README
 - [ ] Add pricing engine user introduction walk though (similar to the messaging walk though).
 New users are probably pretty confused how to use it.
 Need a better explanation of how to use it for users that have just registered accounts.
 - [ ] Create tests for the code
-- [ ] Re-factor DB code and DB structure.
+- [x] Re-factor DB code and DB structure.
 DB structure and code is inefficient.
 I could really use some help here from someone that knows mongodb/mongoose better than me.
+- [x] Add config values to Heroku Config Vars

 ## HELP WANTED
 I'm still currently working on fixing bugs and adding features to Superhost Tools and can use your help.
 Send me pull requests and I'll respond ASAP.  :)  Thanks!